Corporate and commercial litigation

 - Debts recovery

-We combine specialist knowledge of corporate and commercial laws, which also require a good understanding of property law, contract law, enforcement law and insolvency law, with extensive experience in the litigation process.
+We combine knowledge of corporate and commercial laws, which also require a good understanding of property law, contract law, enforcement law and insolvency law, with extensive experience in the litigation process.

 We also believe that litigation must be thought as a strategic and pragmatic tool for companies taking into account all commercial, financial, and reputational stakes.